Novae (fortress)

-Localisation and topography
+Location and topography

-The site of Novae is situated on the southern bank of the Danube at Pametnicite near Svishtov (a memorial site where the Russian army entered Bulgaria during the Turkish-Russian war in 1877) or Stǎklen (a place rich in glass – Bulg. stǎklo), as many ancient glass fragments are visible on the site (the production of glass is attested in late Roman Novae).
-The castra legionis covering an area of 18 hectares is situated on a slope with its lowest point at the river-bank and its highest point 30m higher in the southern part of the site.
+Novae is situated on the southern bank of the Danube at Pametnicite near Svishtov.

+The legionary fortress (castra legionis) covers an area of 18 hectares on a slope towards the river-bank, its highest point in the southern part of the site being 30m higher.
 Its topography resulted in terraced levels within the defensive walls.

 At present mainly the central part of the site has been excavated and restored.

 History and archaeology

+Permanent Roman military presence in the Lower Danubian region started after Augustus had established himself as sole ruler of the Roman state in 30 BC and adopted a strategy to move the empire's south-eastern European border from Macedonia to the line of the Danube providing a major river supply route between the Roman armies in the region.
+Marcus Licinius Crassus fought a successful campaign against the Moesi and Augustus formally proclaimed victory in 27 BC.
+The region was organised as the Roman province of Moesia in the last years of Augustus' reign, around 6 AD.

-Permanent Roman military presence in the Lower Danubian region started from the beginnings of 1st century AD.
-Around AD 45 Legio VIII Augusta took part in the suppression of the Thracian uprising, was placed here and founded its castrum.
-At the same time the province of Moesia was already created.
-The legion with its detachments controlled the section of the Danube from the mouth of the Osum River (Asamus) up to the mouth of the Yantra River, near Iatrus.
+Around 45 AD Legio VIII Augusta took part in the suppression of the Thracian uprising, and founded its fortress at Novae.
+The site was chosen to control a river crossing and the key section of the Danube from the mouth of the Osum River (Asamus) up to the mouth of the Yantra River, near Iatrus, a choice that was justified by later successes.